rouseguy/intro2stats/README.md

     * Libraries from *requirements.txt*

 ## Optional
 Users could choose to install Anaconda, if they want.
-Disclosure: I use Anaconda
+If using Anaconda or Enthought, please ensure that all libraries listed in the requirements.txt are installed.

 ## Setup Guide